Tuesday, June 30, 2009

 My credentials and qualifications for writing this book include:

 Ø For nine years I experienced every aspect of being an addict trying to regain my sobriety in a system that is overworked, under funded, and not always a priority to assist those addicts who truly want help.
+[Not really a qualification for writing this or any book.]

 Ø Being school orientated, for years I researched addiction aggressively to find an answer.
 I became very educated about this disease but realized there is no textbook answer and I was going to have to trust people I did not know to save my life.
+[That must have been almost as scary as trusting a drug-addicted respiratory doctor you don't know to save your life.]

 Ø Nine peer reviewed publications in various medical journals.